Feliĉan Zamenhofan Tagon

-Zamenhof Day (also known as Esperanto Day) is the birthday of the creator of the constructed language Esperanto, Ludwik Łazarz Zamenhof.
+Zamenhof Day (also known as Esperanto Book Day) is the birthday of the creator of the constructed language Esperanto, Ludwik Łazarz Zamenhof.
 It’s widely celebrated as the Day of Esperanto by many Esperantists across the world.

 I even have a t-shirt for the occasion, and you know I’m serious when I have a t-shirt.